List of largest optical telescopes in the 18th century

-List of largest optical telescopes in the 18th century, are listings of what were, for the time period of the 18th century, large optical telescopes.
-The list includes various refractor and reflector that were active some time between about 1699 to 1801.
-It is oriented towards astronomy, not terrestrial telescopes (e.g. spyglass).
+List of largest optical telescopes in the 18th century includes various refractors and reflectors that were active some time between about 1699 to 1801.
+It is oriented towards astronomy, not terrestrial telescopes (e.g., spyglasses).

 Many of the largest were metal mirror reflectors, some of which had substational apertures even for the 20th century.
-One problems was that many instrument makers including Herschel did not pass on their mirror making craft, and by the next century reflectors had largely been passed over in favour of small achromats (2 lens refractors).
+One problem was that many instrument makers. including William Herschel, did not pass on their mirror-making craft, and by the next century reflectors had largely been passed over in favour of small achromats (2-lens refractors).
 It was not until the 20th century that really large reflectors would predominate once again.
-Some of the achievements in astronomy of the 19th century telescopes include the discovery of the planet Uranus, the Messier catalog, and overall increased detections of comets, stars, star catalogs, and other charting.

-The major breakthrough in the 1700s, was the discovery of two and even three lens telescopes and increased spread of reflecting telescopes and their designs.
-In this period reflectors used metal mirrors not metal coated glass, which was not pioneered until the next century.
+The major breakthrough in the 18th century was the perfection of two and even three lens refractor telescopes, as well as the increased number of reflectors using polished metal mirrors rather than metal-coated glass, which was not developed until the mid-19th century.

 Selected Reflectors & Refractors

 The main telescope technologies during this period were refractors with non-achromatic objectives (single lens), speculum metal reflectors, refractors with achromatic doublets objective (doublet lens), and apochromatic triplets (after 1760s) objectives.
-The list is inherently limited by what examples and records survived.
+The list is inherently limited by what examples and records have survived.